How a Florida State sophomore is tackling rape culture through film

 For many students who have contacted Adrian about this film they truly feel grateful and appreciative for his desire to bring such a cruel and inhumane act to light.
 Not only did Adrian make this film for himself, but for the hundreds of thousands of people who never have their voices heard, and hopefully to be a stepping stone in the path to end this kind of sexual assault.

 Meet the cast and crew

 The cast was compiled by friends of Adrian's who kept in touch after living in a dorm together freshman year.
-Erin Taylor plays the female protagonist, Larry Fletcher plays the male protagonist, and Angel Vargas plays the friend of Larry who serves as a heroic figure.
+Sophia Ortiz plays the female protagonist, Larry Fletcher plays the male protagonist, and Angel Vargas plays the friend of Larry who serves as a heroic figure.

 Thanks to Adrian's friends in the school of communications he was able to get the proper equipment to make his dream a reality.
 He also elicited the help of young drone aficionado, Tanner Warwick.
 Tanner is responsible for all the aerial shots you see in the film.
 An eclectic but energetic group of individuals were able to make Adrian's dreams come true, be sure to keep an eye out for them in future projects!

 Be sure to subscribe to Adrian's YouTube channel to see more amazing films and follow him on Instagram and Twitter to keep up to date with his latest projects at @edrianopolis

 If you or someone you know have been a victim of a sexual assault, please call the 24/7 University Counseling Center line at 850-644-8255, or visit knowmore.fsu.edu to see options available for you.